Forming a Shadow Cast

 Props really depends on three things: how much money you are willing to spend, who in your cast has the resources to put something together, and what can you accommodate on stage.
-There are plenty of simple ways to make screen-accurate props on a budget (just go on the Repo! boards and discuss with other shadow casters for inspiration), and if you are unable to achieve the screen-accurate route, there are also plenty of alternatives to using the real deal (ie. If you can't use fake blood because the theatre won't allow it ask if you can use red tinsel, confetti or felt!).
+There are plenty of simple ways to make screen-accurate props on a budget (just go on the Repo Cast Network and discuss with other shadow casters for inspiration), and if you are unable to achieve the screen-accurate route, there are also plenty of alternatives to using the real deal (ie. If you can't use fake blood because the theatre won't allow it ask if you can use red tinsel, confetti or felt!).
 Work together as a cast to figure out how to collect your props, gather your creative DIY friends, discuss realistic options, and above all be creative.

 Costumes: How do we put them together?

 Luckily, most costumes from Repo! can easily be put together with some imagination and a trip to your local goth shop or second-hand store.
 While there are many accurate outfits out there that can be found and purchased for a price, fairly accurate Repo! costumes can also be easily made on a budget.
 The best resource is The Anal Retentive Repo!
 The Genetic Opera Costume List.
 Do some research and you will be amazed by what you can find.